peterbozso/batocera-backup-service/README.md

 >
 > **Background**: since [Steam on Batocera](https://wiki.batocera.org/systems:steam) is installed using [Flatpak](https://wiki.batocera.org/systems:flatpak), it's data is structured differently than the other systems.
 All game data, not just saves, is stored in the `/userdata/saves/flatpak` directory, which is currently ignored by the script.

+## FAQ

+### Can I use this script to keep Batocera installs on multiple devices in sync?

+No. rclone can upload **or** download files to/from a cloud storage.
+This script only does the former. rclone's [bidirectional sync](https://rclone.org/bisync/) feature is currently in beta.
+As soon as that changes, this script will be most likely updated to take advantage of it.
+Until then, [Syncthing](https://wiki.batocera.org/syncthing) is the best solution for this use case.

+### Can I use this script to back up to the same cloud storage from multiple devices?

+Yes.
+If you'd like to do that, make sure you configure the [destDir](/backup#6) variable to point to a different directory for each device to avoid collisions.
+Otherwise they'd overwrite each other's files that are named the same.

 ## Setup

 1. Copy the [backup](/backup) script to your Batocera installation's `/userdata/system/services` directory.